Our Work

 These needs range from resources for wildfire season, community engagement activities for safety and fire prevention, and developing leadership skills, to supporting the health and well-being of our firefighters.

-Less than 3% of the fire department’s budget covers the cost of essential equipment, new technology, and training to help firefighters do their job.
+Less than 3% of the fire department’s budget covers the cost of essential equipment, new technology,

 Worsened by the pandemic’s financial fallout, budget constraints limit the Department’s ability to close critical funding gaps.
 The Bellevue Fire Department seeks the community’s help in fulfilling its most pressing needs.